etn-electrical/zephyr-icd-mmplus/doc/kernel/drivers/index.rst

 allow the user to specify at what time during the boot sequence the init function will be executed.
 Any driver will specify one of four initialization levels:

-``EARLY``
-        Used very early in the boot process, right after entering the C domain (``z_cstart()``).
-This can be used in architectures and SoCs that extend or implement architecture code and use drivers or system services that have to be initialized before the Kernel calls any architecture specific initialization code.

 ``PRE_KERNEL_1``
         Used for devices that have no dependencies, such as those that rely